Rahul Sharma (cricketer, born 1986)

-Rahul Sharma (born 20 July 1987) is an Indian cricketer.
-He is primarily a right-handed legbreak and googly bowler.
-He has been a member of the Punjab cricket team since 2006.
+Rahul Sharma (born 30 November 1986) is an Indian former cricketer.
+He was primarily a right-handed legbreak and googly bowler.
+He was a member of the Punjab cricket team from 2006 to 2014.
 He came into the limelight due to his impressive bowling performances in IPL 2011 for Pune Warriors.

 Early career

-Rahul started as a medium pacer but soon turned to leg spin on his coach.
+Rahul started as a medium pacer but soon turned to leg spin after his coach suggested him.
 He made his debut in first class cricket on 25 December 2006 for Punjab against Rajasthan, but had to wait till 2009 to play again.
 In 2009–10 season of the Ranji Trophy, he took 13 wickets in seven first class games.
 Rahul played only one Ranji match in the 2010–11 season.

 Indian Premier League

 In 2010, Rahul Sharma made his IPL debut for Deccan Chargers.
 He took just five wickets and went at 8.08 an over in the six matches he played for Deccan Chargers.
 In the 2011 IPL, Rahul Sharma made a name for himself with some good bowling performances for Pune Warriors.
 His figures of 4-0-7-2 against Mumbai Indians were the most economical of 2011 Indian Premier League and the performance created enough of a buzz to see his name trend on Twitter in India.
-In 2015 rahul sharma was bought by Chennai Super kings in the ipl8 auction.
+In 2013, Sharma’s reputation got damped in a single game as Chris Gayle smacked him for 5 continuous sixes in a single over in an IPL Game between Royal Challengers Bengaluru and Pune Warriors India, Gayle went on to score 175* which still stands as the highest individual score in IPL history and RCB set a 263 total which was then the highest team total in IPL until 2024.
+Later In 2015 Rahul Sharma was bought by Chennai Super Kings in the IPL 8 auction.

+Other leagues

+In September 2022, he was named in the Bhilwara Kings squad for the 2022 Legends League Cricket.